The Best Weekend in Nantucket

 There’s also Milestone Bog to check out – over 200 acres of active cranberry bogs!
 We didn’t get a chance to see this, but I heard it’s especially beautiful in the fall when the harvest kicks off.

-Finally, keep exploring until you reach Sankaty Head Lighthouse!
+Finally, keep exploring until you reach Brant Point Lighthouse!
 This is a cute small white lighthouse with the American flag painted on it.
 We spotted lots of boats in the harbor and people sunbathing on the rocks.

 Day 3: Beach Day